Our guide will tell you everything you need about payday loans in North Carolina

 Payday loans are illegal in the state of North Carolina.

-The North Carolina General Statutes 53-281 and the North Carolina Consumer Finance Act (N.C.
+North Carolina General Statutes 53-281 and the North Carolina Consumer Finance Act N.C.
 Gen. Stat.
-53-173) govern check cashing businesses and prohibit payday lending.
-Payday loans have been illegal in North Carolina since 2001, but more recent amendments make it nearly impossible for payday lenders to find loopholes.
+53-173 govern check cashing businesses and prohibit payday lending.
+Payday loans have been illegal in North Carolina since 2001, but more recent amendments make it nearly impossible for payday lenders to squeeze in through loopholes.

-All cash advance lenders in North Carolina who previously operated have either ceased business or have started complying with the required small loan interest cap of 36% APR.
+All lenders in North Carolina are required to comply with the small loan interest cap of 36% APR.